-Fitness is essential to our health—and to your company’s health, too.
+Fitness is essential to our health—and to your company’s too.
 Research shows that corporate fitness and wellness programs reduce absenteeism, boost productivity and even reduce healthcare costs.

-But what was once simply a consideration for employers has become essential in the age of COVID-19, as businesses have had to play a much larger role in the health and safety of their employees.
+But what was once simply a consideration for employers has become essential in the wake of COVID-19.
+Businesses now play a much larger role in the health and safety of their employees.
 While that centers on following public health guidelines, it also means prioritizing corporate wellness and finding new ways to keep employees engaged in their own health and wellbeing.

 Help motivate employees to kickstart their workout regimen or move their at-home routine to a private, in-office facility.
-Of course, depending on the scale of your build-out, this could be a fairly intensive investment, and you’ll want to consult CDC guidelines for gyms to ensure you’re following all sanitation and social distancing protocols through the pandemic (and beyond, really).
+Of course, depending on the scale of your build-out, this could be a fairly intensive investment.
+You’ll want to consult CDC guidelines for gyms to ensure you’re following all sanitation and social distancing protocols through the pandemic (and beyond, really).

 Some gyms will even match employer contributions to further incentivize employee health and wellness, so it’s worth looking into different corporate options.
 If you do decide to go this route, just make sure employees are clear on all the details—the amount the company will contribute, eligible facilities and programs, reimbursement instructions, etc.

 In the age of Zoom, employers are having to find new, creative ways to foster collaboration and team building while working from a distance.
 A fitness or wellness challenge could be a great way to encourage a little friendly competition in the spirit of boosting physical and mental health.

 Or, as the ability to work remotely has created a more geographically diverse workforce, event registration sites like Active.com have a whole list of virtual runs and races in which people can participate from afar.
-(What better way to rally the team than training together for a virtual 5K?)
+What better way to rally the team than training together for a virtual 5K?

-In addition to escaping the demands of day-to-day life, a corporate wellness retreat makes for invaluable team building opportunities.
+In addition to escaping the demands of day-to-day life, a corporate wellness retreat makes for invaluable team-building.
 These retreats, facilitated by experts in mindfulness and other contemplative practices, are designed to enhance the health and wellness of both the individual and the group.

-From thrill-seeking adventures like zip lining and whitewater rafting, to restorative yoga and meditation, to collaborative, in-depth mindfulness training, wellness retreats serve as a much-needed reset button for mind, body and team spirit.
+From thrill-seeking adventures like zip-lining and whitewater rafting to restorative yoga and meditation to collaborative, wellness retreats serve as a much-needed reset button for the mind, body, and team spirit.
 Consistent with the times, virtual wellness programs and retreats are available as an alternative to the traditional, destination-based format.

-New online therapy platforms are further streamlining the process; offering a free or discounted membership to one of these sites is another way to make therapy more convenient and affordable to those who need it.
+New online therapy platforms are further streamlining the process.
+Offering a free or discounted membership to one of these sites is another way to make therapy more convenient and affordable to those who need it.

 Some employers have opted to subsidize the cost of wearables on the condition that employees must meet certain fitness goals.
 Not only is this a way to incentivize healthy habits, but if you do decide to run a group fitness challenge, it’ll make tracking and reporting easier for you and your team.

 As fitness centers and workplaces reopen, it’s hard to say how employee habits and preferences will change.
 If we had to guess—and as this guy may be able to attest—we’re betting on technology-enabled remote personal training as the way of the future.
-Learn how CoPilot is changing the corporate wellness game.